Sitemap | District Home | Translate

 PUBLIC NOTIFICATION OF NONDISCRIMINATION IN CAREER AND TECHNICAL EDUCATION PROGRAMS.
 It is the policy of Montgomery ISD not to discriminate on the basis of race, color, national origin, sex or handicap in its vocational programs, services or activities as required by Title VI of the Civil Rights Act of 1964, as amended: Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
 Montgomery ISD will take steps to assure the lack of English language skills will not be a barrier to admission and participation in all educational and vocational programs.
-For information about your rights or grievance procedures, contact the Title IX Coordinator, Carolyn Fiaschetti (936) 276-2150 and/or the Section 504 Coordinator, Kim Howze (936)276-2460, 700 Dr. Martin Luther King Jr. Drive, Montgomery, Texas 77356.
+For information about your rights or grievance procedures, contact the Title IX Coordinator, Jada Mullins (936) 276-2150 and/or the Special Education/ Section 504 Coordinator, Carolyn Fiaschetti (936)276-2462, 700 Dr. Martin Luther King Jr. Drive, Montgomery, Texas 77356.

 Montgomery Independent School District, with an unyielding commitment to excellence, will provide a premier academic program that recognizes the unique potential of each student and integrates the intellectual, social, cultural and physical aspects of learning.
 This program will empower each student to become an eager lifelong learner committed to academic excellence, integrity, responsible citizenship and service to others.